top of page

 Beginning Hip Hop and Modern Dance- Jordan Cervantes

 In this class students will be taught the basics of the hip-hop and modern dance styles as well as how to experiment with both independently.
-No prior dance experience needed to take this course.
+We will alternate dance forms each week and every 6 weeks there will be a hybrid class of both forms as a review class.
+This class also performs in the end of year Dance Recital and potentially one additional time during the year.

 By the end of this year, if students apply themselves, students should be able to:

-For Hip-Hop:
+• For Hip-Hop:

-1. State what Hip-Hop is and where it originated, developed, and its characteristics.
+o State what Hip-Hop is and where it originated, developed, and its characteristics.

-2. Know what Popping, locking, breaking, and social dances are and be proficient in 5-10 examples of each and be able to combine 3-5 together in a short combination.
+o Know what Popping, locking, breaking, and social dances are and be proficient in 5-10 examples of each and be able to combine 3-5 together in a short combination.

-3. Complete a cartwheel, handstand, L-Stand (also known as a K-Stand or K-kick), and baby freeze
+o Complete a cartwheel, handstand, L-Stand (also known as a K-Stand or K-kick), and baby freeze

-4. Know which shoes they dance best in.
+o Know which shoes they dance best in.
 In this class we will be learning barefoot and then practicing with shoes.

-1. State what Modern dance is and where it originated and developed
+• For Modern: o State what Modern dance is and where it originated and developed

-2. Know what contract and release, fall and recovery, improvisation, emotional expression are and be proficient in 5-10 examples of each and be able to combine 3-5 together in a short combination.
+o Know what contract and release, fall and recovery, improvisation, emotional expression are and be proficient in 5-10 examples of each and be able to combine 3-5 together in a short combination.

-3. Complete basic rolls, turns, leaps, transitions to and from the floor, and swings.
+o Complete basic rolls, turns, leaps, transitions to and from the floor, and swings.

-4. Be able to dance with or without shoes.
+o Be able to dance with or without shoes.
 We dance barefoot in this class but may wear shoes to perform.

 • Tuition $27 and Supply Fee $5

 • Min.
-5; Max 25
+4; Max 16

 BrickFlix Studios – Laura Rudeseal